peterkuma/ds-format/docs/master/Description/index.md

 Attributes are objects defining variable or dataset metadata, and can be arbitrary key–value pairs, where key is a string.

+#### Time variables

+Time variables have a boolean key `.time` equal `true` in the variable metadata.
+The variable data of time variables is Julian date, i.e., the fractional number of days since -4713-11-24 12:00 UTC in the proleptic Gregorian calendar or -4712-01-01 12:00 UTC in the Julian calendar.
+The variable type of time variables can be any except for `bool`, `str`, and `unicode`.

 ### Example

 #### Using the ds interface